mskashef/photozone-frontend/README.md

 | children | anything | Here we can insert anything that can be rendered as a react element |

 ## HomePage
-The Home Page component displayed in `/` route.
+The Home Page component displayed in `/` path.

+## PostPage
+The Post page displayed in `/posts/:id` path.

 ## Tag